2710 Monitoring Visits and Contacts

 • detailed information about the waste, abuse or fraud concern, including:

-• identification of policy, regulation or procedural violations.
-Cite the appropriate numerical reference and manual title, the department rule or policy clearance letter.
-The reference should include the specific chapter, subchapter, page number and effective date of the manual or publication.
+• include in the reference the specific chapter, subchapter, page number and effective date of the manual or publication source;

-• other pertinent documentation related to the case.
+• other pertinent documentation about the case.

 2752 Expedited Referrals

-If staff have reason to believe that the conduct of the suspected provider, individual or authorized representative is serious enough to require immediate action, it may be appropriate to expedite the referral.
+If staff have reason to believe that the conduct of the suspected provider, person or authorized representative is serious enough to require immediate action, it may be appropriate to expedite the referral.
 As with routine referrals, the unit supervisor must first be consulted.
 An expedited referral should be made when a delay would:

 • probably result in the loss, destruction or altering of valuable evidence;